nweiyue/tp/docs/index.md

 ![Ui](images/Ui.png)

 **Addendum for Teaching Assistants (ATAS)** is a desktop application that aims to *elevate* user's efficiency and make their experience of handling administrative tasks in classes as seamless as possible.
-It has a GUI but most of the user interactions happen using a CLI (Command Line Interface).
+I has a GUI but most of the user interactions happen using a CLI (Command Line Interface).

 In the current version, **ATAS** targets NUS Teaching Assistants (TAs) that are teaching the CS1010S module.